I read a lovely tale the other day that I thought I would share and hopefully open up an interesting discussion.

 Here are some facts for you:-

-Saudi Arabian oil reserves stand at 1.3 trillion barrels (though only 260 billion barrels is the declared amount)....net global consumption 30 billion barrels per year...even if you double our need for oil every 30 years as has been the past consumption for oil then we have 100 years left from just Saudi Arabia.
+Saudi Arabian oil reserves stand at 1.3 barrels (though only 260 billion barrels is the declared amount)....net global consumption 30 billion barrels per year...even if you double our need for oil every 30 years as has been the past consumption for oil then we have 100 years left from just Saudi Arabia.

 My concern is not with the running out of oil but the uneconomic way its latent energy is converted into useable energy...i.e. a lot of it is just wasted as heat and by product.